jonschoning/espial/README.md

     **IMPORTANT - ArchiveBox stores all archive data in a single global index space, so this arcive-backend is best suited to single-user Espial instances.**

+    **Recommended setup is to use Docker Compose to run the ArchiveBox instance**

+    -  Simple example, running on localhost: [docker-compose.archivebox07.yml](docker-compose.archivebox07.yml)
+    - See https://github.com/jonschoning/espial-docker for more examples intended for deployment
+    - In all examples, you must change the `ARCHIVEBOX_PASSWORD` from it's default value.

     ArchiveBox support requires the following settings:

     - `archivebox-url`